 I did harbour dreams of making comics myself early on, but living in Perth comics were a very distant thing, not a reality, and instead I got into film making (which was only slightly more realistic) and that became my career and I kind of forgot about comics.

 One day in 2011 I was reading the local newspaper and I saw an article about Gestalt Publishing and their recent trip to San Diego Comic-Con.
-It was mentioned that “Changing Ways” by Justin Randall had gotten a lot of attention.
+It was mentioned that a Gestalt book had gotten a lot of attention.
 And this got me really excited.
 “A comic publisher in Perth?
 Comic-Con in America??
 Could there be a documentary in this?”

 And that idea niggled at me until one day I just decided to get in touch.
 I found Gestalt co-founder Skye Ogden on Facebook and I was like, “Hey Skye I’m coming to Japan in a couple of weeks.
 Would you like to do a bit of filming and see if there might be a documentary in this?”
 And we met and got on really well, I remember my partner who was pregnant at the time helped carry the camera gear while I filmed you walking around Shibuya and surrounding areas.